Click here to see COVID-19 updates

 The retreat is based on the conviction that God has made each one of us for a purpose in this life.
 In our Church tradition we call this purpose our Vocation.
 This Vocation, this reason for being, is a gift from God in our lives.
 Think about getting a jacket that was tailored just for you.
 The tailor first measures your frame and makes a jacket that is uniquely designed to fit you and only you.
 Your Vocation is similarly tailored for you by God.
 However, God did not have to measure us, because He created us, and formed us from our conception.
 You and your Vocation were quite literally made for each other.

 The Life Awareness Retreat is designed to help you become aware of the reason for your life.
-This process of growing in understanding of our Vocation is called discernment, and that is the heart of the weekend.
+This process of growing in understanding of our Vocation is called discernment.
 The retreat is for those who have never discerned seriously, those who are just starting out, and for those who are already on their discernment journey.

 Discerning from Experience

 One of the most important things to remember is that one cannot discern alone.
-We gather together with priests, religious brothers and sisters, lay vocation promoters, and people discerning from all walks of life in order to discern together.
-We gather for prayer (mass, rosary, adoration, liturgy of the hours, etc.), fellowship, discussions, reflections, talks, and one-on-one walks in order to help the retreatants learn from the experience of all present.
+We are with priests, religious brothers and sisters, lay vocation promoters, and people discerning from all walks of life in order to discern together.
 Very often, it is the experience of others that helps us to see clearly the signs God has given us to show us the way to our Vocation.

 What does it involve?